 Over the years, I’ve traveled and skied in Colorado, California, Nevada, Utah, New York, Vermont, Wyoming, New Mexico, Canada, Italy, France, Austria, and Switzerland.
 I started taking my sons with me and they learned to ski and snowboard.
 We’ve become a snow sport family!
 It’s a great way for us to spend quality time while doing something fun, active, and healthy with a group of other people.

 January 2019 began my 30th year.
-I found myself on top of a mountain in CO under a bluebird sky… still feeling amazed that I was there, immensely grateful that I can physically do it, and thankful that I can afford it.
+I found myself on top of a mountain in CO under a bluebird sky… still feeling amazed that I was there, immensely grateful that I can still physically do it, and thankful that even in retirement I can still afford it.
 I take none of this for granted; I know that one injury could end it all.

 Fun fact: More than 90 US resorts give free passes to people over 80.
 That is one incentive to keep at it.
 Plus, it makes the winter fly by!